freenas/freenas-docs/userguide/system.rst

 Highlight an entry to view the configuration buttons for it.
 These configuration buttons are shown:

-* **Rename:** used to change the name of the boot environment.

-* **Keep/Unkeep:** used to toggle whether or not the updater can prune (automatically delete) this boot environment if there is not enough space to proceed with the update.

 * **Clone:** makes a new boot environment from the selected boot environment.